KaMatthes/Age_over_90_years/README.md

 ### `master.R`

-This skript contains information of the used R packages, R scripts, plotting parameters etc, please run first ` load("data/databern.RData")`.
+This skript contains information of the used R packages, R scripts, plotting parameters etc..